-Non-certified degree designations may be awarded to students who successfully complete coursework requirements toward a degree in education (Early Childhood Education Unified, Elementary Education, Middle Grades Education, and Special Education) but choose not to complete, or are unable to satisfactory complete, the final student teaching experience.
+Non-certified degree designations may be awarded to students who successfully complete coursework requirements toward a degree in education (Early Childhood Inclusive, Elementary Education, Middle Grades Education, and Special Education) but choose not to complete, or are unable to satisfactory complete, the final student teaching experience.
 To qualify students must complete: (1) all required courses within an endorsement except for student teaching and (2) electives, by advisement, if necessary to meet the 120-hour basic graduation requirement.
 Completion of this major does not qualify the graduate for a Nebraska Teaching Certificate.

-Program Entry and Advancement
+Program Entry and Advancement-Effective 1-1-2015

 Admission to WSC does not guarantee entry into its teacher education programs.
 Students preparing for professional education must meet benchmark criteria at multiple stages in order to advance through established Levels (see below).
 It is the student's responsibility to confirm with the Field Experience Office that adequate progress has been made on each benchmark.
 A handout showing the required benchmarks is available in the Office of the Dean of Education and Counseling, or in the Field Experience Office, or on the School of Education and Counseling website.
+Due to the fact that the Nebraska Department of Education and/or the U.S. Department of Education can institute changes in their policies that become effective immediately, all education majors must understand that the benchmark requirements listed below are subject to change without advance notice and must be followed from that date forward by all education majors, regardless of catalog being followed by the individual student.

-Initial Paperwork Requirements must be completed during EDU 150 or during the first semester at WSC (if a transfer student.)
+Initial Required Benchmarks must be completed during EDU 150 or during the first semester at WSC (if a transfer student.)